Mango Energy Bars

 Instructions

-• Place dates, mango, flax seeds, chia seeds and coconut in a food processor, and process until the mixture forms a large mass.
+• Place 1 cup pitted dates, 3/4 cup dried mango, ½ cup shredded unsweetened coconut, 1/4 cup flax seeds, and 1/4 cup chia seeds in the bowl of a food processor, and process until the mixture forms a large mass.
 This may take several minutes, and you may need to break up with a spatula once or twice.
-Add 1-2 tablespoons water, if needed, in order to form a thick paste.
+Add 1-2 Tablespoons water, if needed, in order to form a thick paste.

-• Break up slightly with a spatula, add white chocolate chips and pulse a few times to slightly break and distribute the chips.
+• Break up slightly with a spatula, add 2 Tablespoons white chocolate chips and pulse a few times to slightly break and distribute the chips.

 • Press the mixture into the prepared pan.
 You can cover the top with more paper and press an equal sized pan to roll the top with a glass to flatten completely.